Committees

 Federico Garza Santos

-Mr. Garza Santos is an entrepreneur and currently serves as the chairman of the board of Grupo Delta, a leading company in the development, investment, and management of real estate projects that has developed over a million square meters.
-He was the CEO of the company, where he gained extensive experience in the development and operation of real estate.
-Additionally, he actively participates in organizations that promote social development and citizen participation in communities.
-Furthermore, Mr. Garza Santos is the chairman of the technical committee of Deltack, chairman of the Board of Directors of Tres Vidas Acapulco, Citadela Mérida, a member of the Board of Directors of Promotora Ambiental, a member of the Board of the Chamber of Real Estate Owners of Nuevo León, chairman of the Board of the Eugenio Garza Sada Center, A.C., and vice chairman of the Board of Supera, Civil Association.
-Mr. Garza Santos holds a degree in Industrial and Systems Engineering from the Instituto Tecnológico y de Estudios Superiores de Monterrey (ITESM).
+Mr. Garza Santos is also chairman of the technical committee of Deltack, chairman of the board of directors of Tres Vidas Acapulco, Citadela Mérida, member of the board of directors of Promotora Ambiental, member of the board of the Nuevo León Chamber of Real Estate Owners, chairman of the board of Centro de Eugenio Garza Sada, A.C., and vice chairman of the board of Supera, Asociación Civil.
+Mr. Garza Santos holds a degree in industrial and systems engineering from the Instituto Tecnológico y de Estudios Superiores de Monterrey (ITESM).
+He is 60 years old.

 Guillermo Enrique Babatz Torres